WRXinYue/ocean-hub/src/docs/features/share-form.md

 # Share Form

-When you open `/share` in Misskey Web, you open a sharing submission form.
-This sharing form is useful if you want users to share the content of your page with Misskey from an external web page.
+When you open `/share` in Ocean Web, you open a sharing submission form.
+This sharing form is useful if you want users to share the content of your page with Ocean from an external web page.

 You can specify a number of options in the URL, including the shared content, as a query parameters.